lienardale/alientest_minishell/README.md

 # alientest_minishell

-/!\ DOESN'T IF YOUR MINISHELL DOES NOT TAKE *.sh FILES AS ARGUMENT /!\

-exemple : ./minishell test.sh

 clone into your minishell repo without changing its name cd alientest_minishell

-to run all tests : bash run.sh
+to test norme :
+    'bash norme.sh'

-to run one test : bash test.sh
+to run tests :
+    'bash run.sh' if you want to see all the options 'bash test.sh' if you know which test you want to run

 diffs with bash will be printed in stdout & in diff.txt bash stdout -> bash.txt